Deciphering Lyman $\alpha$ blob 1 with deep MUSE observations: Discussion

-Two of our three detected zones of \ion{He}{ii} emission are in close vicinity to confirmed star-forming galaxies within the blob.
-It appears natural to suspect that there either hard ionising radiation from the galaxies or shock heated gas due to feedback effects is responsible for driving the \ion{He}{ii} emission.
-The nearly co-spatial occurrence with the galaxies is qualitatively consistent with the models from \cite{Cabot2016}.
-These authors predict that shock-heated gas from supernovae driven winds should be the main source of \ion{He}{ii} emission, with $\sim$70\% of \ion{He}{ii} photons stemming from this process.
-Their model treats both Ly$\alpha$ radiative transfer and dust-extinction effects, as well as photo-ionisation from a canonical stellar population.
-In Figure~\ref{fig:chheii} we compare our measured \ion{He}{ii}/Ly$\alpha$ ratios with the results from the hydrodynamical simulations by \cite{Cabot2016}.
-As can be seen our measured \ion{He}{ii}/Ly$\alpha$ ratios are above the ratios predicted by the models, while our upper limits on \ion{C}{iv}/Ly$\alpha$ are compatible with their models.
+The co-spatial occurrence of \ion{He}{ii} emitting gas with embedded galaxies in the blob is qualitatively consistent with hydrodynamic simulations from \cite{Cabot2016} that do not contain photo-ionisation by an AGN.
+The \cite{Cabot2016} models predict that the main source of \ion{He}{ii} emission in LABs should be shock-heated gas from supernovae driven winds.
+Included in the simulations are both Ly$\alpha$ radiative transfer and dust-extinction effects, as well as photo-ionisation from a star-forming population at star-formation rates compatible with typical LABs ($\log \mathrm{SFR} [\mathrm{M_\odot \, yr}^{-1}] \sim 2$).
+In Figure~\ref{fig:chheii} we compare our measured \ion{He}{ii}/Ly$\alpha$ ratios and \ion{C}{iv}/Ly$\alpha$ upper limits with the results from the 48 simulated LABs by \cite{Cabot2016}.
+As can be seen our measured \ion{He}{ii}/Ly$\alpha$ ratios are significantly above the ratios predicted by the models, while our upper limits on \ion{C}{iv}/Ly$\alpha$ are compatible with the models.
+The discrepancy between models and data may indicate that, contrary to the assumption simulations, shock heating is not the dominant mechanism in producing the observed \ion{He}{ii}/Ly$\alpha$ ratios.
+Alternatively, the physical properties of the 46 simulated halos by \cite{Cabot2016} might be significantly different from that of the halo hosting LAB\,1.